MICHAEL DAVIDSON IN SINGAPORE AND MALAYA

-The following are all the passages of Greek love interest concerning the time in Malaya (here meaning the then British-dependent Federation of Malaya and the related Crown Colony of Singapore) the English journalist and boy-lover Michael Davidson (1897-1976).
+The following are all the passages of Greek love interest concerning the time in the British colony of Singapore and the British-dependent Federation of Malaya of the English journalist and boy-lover Michael Davidson (1897-1976).
 They are taken from Chapters 15 and 16 of his autobiography, The World, the Flesh and Myself (1962).
 He was there for several stays between 1949 and 1952.

 The World, The Flesh and Myself